yousefelassal/quote-cron/README.md

 > I'm a great believer in luck and I find the harder I work, the more I have of it.

 > If only wed stop trying to be happy wed have a pretty good time.

+> Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish.